Oscar Homolka: Career

-After the Nazi party came to power in Germany, Homolka moved to Britain, where he starred in the films Rhodes of Africa, with Walter Huston, 1936; and Everything Is Thunder, with Constance Bennett, 1936.
+After the Nazi party came to power in Germany, Homolka moved to Britain, where he starred in the films Rhodes of Africa, with Walter Huston (1936) and Everything Is Thunder, with Constance Bennett (1936).
 Later, he was one of the many Austrian and specifically Viennese actors and theatrical people who left Europe for the US.

 In 1936, he appeared opposite Sylvia Sidney in Alfred Hitchcock's thriller Sabotage.
 Although he often played villains such as Communist spies and Soviet-bloc military officers or scientists, he was nominated for an Academy Award for Best Supporting Actor for his portrayal of the crusty, beloved uncle in I Remember Mama (1948).

 He also acted with Ingrid Bergman in Rage in Heaven, with Marilyn Monroe in The Seven Year Itch, with Ronald Reagan in Prisoner of War and with Katharine Hepburn in The Madwoman of Chaillot.
 He returned to England in the mid-1960s, to play the Soviet KGB Colonel Stok in Funeral in Berlin (1966) and Billion Dollar Brain (1967), opposite Michael Caine.
-His last film was the Blake Edwards's romantic drama The Tamarind Seed in 1974.
+His last film was the Blake Edwards romantic drama The Tamarind Seed in 1974.

 In 1967 Homolka was awarded the Filmband in Gold of the Deutscher Filmpreis for outstanding contributions to German cinema.

 His career in television included appearances in three episodes of Alfred Hitchcock Presents in 1957 and 1960, and a 1964 episode of Hazel.
+In 1973, he appeared in "Border Line", an episode of The Protectors, filmed in Austria.

 Homolka was referenced in The Odd Couple.
 When Oscar Madison makes his desperate last call to find a date and his prospect does not recall him, Madison asks "How many Oscars do you know?"
 After a pregnant pause, Madison replies, "You know Oscar Homolka?"

-In 1973, he appeared in "Border Line", an episode of The Protectors, filmed in Austria.